Archive For The “Uncategorized” Category

 Please note: This database is available to Individual-level and above NEHGS members only.
 Consider membership.

-Today we’ve added twelve new volumes and updated eleven volumes in Massachusetts: (Image-Only) Roman Catholic Archdiocese of Boston Records, 1789-1920 from St. Bernard (Newton), St. Columbkille (Brighton), St. Joseph (Boston), and St. Mary (Boston).
-This update adds over 2,700 new pages to browse.
+Today we’ve added seven new volumes and updated six volumes in Massachusetts: Roman Catholic Archdiocese of Boston Records, 1789-1920 from St. Columbkille in Brighton and St. Mary in Boston.
+This update adds over 19,800 records and over 58,600 names to search.

-The new volumes are listed below.
+The new and updated volumes are listed below.
 Volumes with an asterisk have been updated.
 Previously they were truncated to only display records from before January 1, 1901.
-Now they are presented on our site either in their complete form or with the records up to December 31, 1920:
+Now they are presented on our site in their complete form or presenting records up to December 31, 1920:

 St. Columbkille (Brighton) Baptisms, 1901-1914